ARLeslie95/UberAppProject/README.md

 - Jenkins then runs the code against the written tests.
 - If the code passes then it is automatically merged to master.
 - A second Jenkins job is activated on completion of the last.
-- Jenkins then interacts with Amazon Web Services and creates a Amazon Machine Image.
+- Jenkins then interacts with Amazon Web Services and creates a Amazon Machine Image. k